biagioamodio/photography/README.md

    - Open your browser's developer tools (F12 or right-click > Inspect)
    - Look for any error messages in the Console tab

-3. **Verify Netlify Identity configuration**:
+3. **Verify GitHub OAuth App settings**:
-   - Make sure your Netlify site is properly connected to your GitHub repository
+   - Make sure the callback URL is correctly set to: https://biagioamodio.github.io/photography/admin/
-   - Check that Git Gateway is enabled and configured correctly
+   - Ensure the Client ID in the config matches your GitHub OAuth App

 4. **Clear browser cache and cookies**:
    - Sometimes cached authentication data can cause issues
    - Clear your browser cache and cookies, then try again

-Note: While your site is hosted on GitHub Pages, the authentication and content management are handled by Netlify.

 ## Using Decap CMS